Constructions of new matroids and designs over GF(q): A Cryptomorphism of -Matroids

 \section{A Cryptomorphism of $q$-Matroids}

-In this section we provide a new cryptomorphic definition of a $q$-matroid, in terms of its flats.
-Recall that a flat of a $q$-matroid $(E,r)$ is a subspace $F$ such that for all one-dimensional spaces $x\not\subseteq F$ we have that $r(F+x)>r(F)$.
+In this section we provide a new cryptomorphic definition of a $q$-matroid, in terms of its flats. {The proofs of this cryptomorphism largely follow the classical case .
+We include the details for expository purposes.} \\ Recall that a flat of a $q$-matroid $(E,r)$ is a subspace $F$ such that for all one-dimensional spaces $x\not\subseteq F$ we have that $r(F+x)>r(F)$.
 We remark that the results of this section hold for $q$-matroids defined with respect to finite dimensional vector spaces over arbitrary fields.

 \begin{definition} Let $F_1$ and $F_2$ be flats of a $q$-matroid.
 We say that $F_1$ {\bf covers} $F_2$ if $F_2\subseteq F_1$ and there is no other flat $F'$ such that $F_2\subseteq F'\subseteq F_1$. \end{definition}